Oatcake: Plain Web Typography

 system's default monospaced font.

-You can customise the fonts by setting some CSS variables in your own
+You can customize the fonts by setting some CSS variables in your own custom stylesheet:

 <style>